The Miniature Artists of America

 MAA's Inaugural Exhibit was held at the Arts Club of Washington, DC in June, 1988.
 A second public exhibit was held in March, 1989, at the Color Works Club, Hilton Head, South Carolina.

-A juried Traveling Exhibit of Signature Members' works was inaugurated in 1989.
-It has since visited cities from coast to coast, bringing to art museums, galleries and cultural organizations the story of contemporary American miniaturism.
+A juried Traveling Exhibit of Signature Members' works was inaugurated in 1989 which continued into 2014.
+It visited cities from coast to coast, bringing to art museums, galleries and cultural organizations the story of contemporary American miniaturism.
 In February 1998, the exhibit made its first trip abroad, accepting an invitation by the City of Clearwater to join its "Pavilion in the Sun" at the Winter Olympics in Japan.
 Over 125,000 visitors passed through the Pavilion.
 The exhibit opened the new millennium in January at the Museum of Fine Arts, St. Petersburg, Florida.
 The summer of 2000 saw the exhibit at the 2nd Exhibition of Fine Art in Miniature of the World Federation of Miniaturists in Hobart, Tasmania, followed by a three-week appearance in the Florida World Pavilion at the Summer Olympics in Sydney, Australia.
 The exhibit was displayed during the 3rd Exhibition of Fine Art in Miniature of the World Federation of Miniaturists in the International Gallery of the Smithsonian Institution in Washington, DC in June of 2004.
-Several MAA artists demonstrated their miniature painting techniques to the public during the exhibition.
+MAA artists, Wes and Rachelle Siegrist, demonstrated their miniature painting techniques to the public during the exhibition.

 MAA, a nonprofit organization, is dedicated to bringing recognition to artists in the vanguard of restoring this long-neglected aspect of our cultural heritage to its proper stature.
 It encourages artists to affiliate with major miniature societies and participate in their juried exhibits.